 If you, like me, love to cook and have to follow a gluten-free diet, this recipe is for you. … Recipe: Gluten Free Veggies Dumplings with Tofu

-Appetibilis was chosen to take part in the cooking contest “Caseus Veneti 2020”, … Recipe: Savory Charlotte with #GF Paccheri Pasta
+Appetibilis was chosen to take part in the cooking contest “Caseus Veneti 2020”, organized by the Veneto Region (Italy North East); the requirement was: must use the cheese picked for us.… Recipe: Savory Charlotte with Gluten Free Paccheri Pasta

 They say “you are what you eat” hence we thought that recipe testing could be a tasty way to freshen up.